voyagebagage/view-booster-pwa/README.md

 [![Video](https://img.youtube.com/vi/X3KysZOTP30/0.jpg)](https://www.youtube.com/watch?v=X3KysZOTP30)

 It will take you 2 minutes to get started
----
+--
 1. Make/Choose a YT playlist
-2. Clone/Copy the repository on your computer ([how to clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
+2. Clone/Copy the repository on your computer ([how to clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) <br/>
  2.1 Dev ref queries
-3. Start the server on your laptop EASY, only works locally
+3. Start the server on your laptop EASY, only works locally <br/>
+ 3.1 __Start the App__
 4. Install it or use it in the browser
 5. Find your Chrome path on your computer